Ivy Plus: Studies and research

 A 2023 study by the National Bureau of Economic Research found that, while "less than half of one percent of Americans attend Ivy-Plus colleges", they "account for more than 10 percent of Fortune 500 CEOs, a quarter of U.S. senators, and three-fourths of Supreme Court justices appointed in the last half-century".
-The study defined "IvyPlus" as the Ivy League institutions plus Chicago, Duke, MIT, and Stanford.
+The study defined "Ivy Plus" as the Ivy League institutions plus Chicago, Duke, MIT, and Stanford.